 A lot of newly-remote workers feel blind.
 They don’t know what their colleagues are working on, how projects are moving forward, or whether that coworker even saw the Slack message.
 Accepting this way of doing things leads to poor communication, poor collaboration, and generally poor results.
 So don’t accept it.
 Find ways to hack remote work with Unito.

-From opening up new channels of communication across your organization, to automating how progress is shared on important initiatives, Unito’s two-way integrations create a slew of opportunities that will allow you to excel in a work-from-home environment.
+From optimizing your remote work systems to opening up new channels of communication across your organization and automating how progress is shared on important initiatives, Unito’s two-way integrations create a slew of opportunities that will allow you to excel in a work-from-home environment.

 Here are four common ways Unito is being used by remote teams.